Released: 8th July 2002

-Indeed, the way Darren Hayes tackles Strange Relationship is very different and avoids many of the usual traits we had come to expect from him.
-The song largely avoids any of his trademark falsetto, instead utilising his lower register and allowing him to chew over the lyrics.
+Indeed, the way Darren Hayes tackles Strange Relationship is very different and avoids many of the usual traits that had come to be expected from him.
+There’s little of his trademark falsetto, instead utilising his lower register and allowing him to chew over the lyrics.
 The middle-eight, in particular, is technically stunning as the cacophony of emotions reaches fever pitch: “You keep acting like you own me, I can’t control me, you said you never really wanted me back, well maybe if that’s a fact, may I suggest, a brand new plan of attack; and in defence of that you’re hard to crack, you’re way off track, I want you back, I want you gone, maybe I’m sick of holding on”.
 The decision not to drape the track in soaring high notes means there’s no distraction from the angst and pain conveyed in Darren Hayes’s voice, which again adds to that aura of him completely letting his guard down.

 From a visual perspective, the music video completely understands the song and how best to portray it.
 There are no frills here whatsoever; it’s presented as a single shot take with Darren Hayes performing to the camera while walking around a warehouse set.
 As a result, it sounds (and looks) simple enough.
 Still, with backing singers and an orchestra joining him at various points, there’s a deceptive level of choreography and coordination employed to keep the whole thing moving smoothly.
 Even for an artist with Darren Hayes’s experience, holding the audience’s attention for four minutes is a big ask.
 He pulls it off, though, channelling the song’s intensity with an air of defiance, almost as if the level of exposure he’s committed to has created a confidence to fight back.
 There’s not a whole lot of replay value, admittedly.
 However, as a complementary adjunct, the video doesn’t try to do anything too abstract or pretentious with Strange Relationship.
 Instead, it quite literally keeps Darren Hayes front and centre, which is entirely deserved when he’s poured so much of himself into the song.